homemadearcade/zero/todo/2_FORLAUNCH_FEATURES.md

 PUSH UI STATE ( Envelope Icon )

+Wiggle An Object Or highlight When its hovered over - WHY NOT!
+Highlight on the map
-Animate.css wiggle when you import class, when class is added, etc
+https://www.react-spring.dev/examples wiggle when you import class, when class is added, etc

 Speed Boost Relationship
 Gravitational Pull effect